daveygit2050/fraise/README.md

                         What to put inbetween the words (default space) --word-count WORD_COUNT
-                        How many words to include in the phrase (default 4)
+                        How many words to include in the phrase (default 4) --capitalized         Capitalize the first letter of each word in the phrase
 ```

 ### As a library